 We found 7 urologists who accept Anthem EPO near Escondido, CA.

-Clinical interests: Bloodless medicine, Laparoscopic Surgery, Robotic Surgery, Urology, Urologic Cancers, Robotic ...
+Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Urologic Cancer, Laparoscopic Surgery, Urologic ...
 (Read more)

-Dr. Madhu Alagiri practices pediatric urology.
-He is affiliated with Rady Children's Specialists of San Diego.
-Before performing his residency at a hospital affiliated with Temple University, Dr. Alagiri attended Temple University School of Medicine.
-He takes Anthem, Blue Cross/Blue Shield, and Sharp Health Plan, as well as other insurance carriers.
+Dr. Madhu Alagiri practices pediatric urology in Escondido, CA and San Diego, CA. He is affiliated with Rady Children's Specialists of San Diego.
+After attending Temple University School of Medicine, he completed his residency training at a hospital affiliated with Temple University.
+Dr. Alagiri honors Anthem, Blue Cross/Blue Shield, and Sharp Health Plan, as well as other insurance carriers.

 Conditions / Treatments